 Action Plan and Annual Report

-As specified in the agreement, Rio Tinto Alcan provided Environment Canada with an action plan for the Shawinigan and Kitimat plants.
+As specified in the agreement, Rio Tinto Alcan provided Environment Canada with an action plan for the Shawinigan and Kitimat facilities.
 The plan calls for a certain number of concrete measures to be implemented to achieve the performance objectives established in the agreement.
-Introduction of a low-PAH pitch in the plants and a pitch and anode quality monitoring program are among the main initiatives responsible for achievement of the objectives established in the agreement.
+Introduction of a low-PAH pitch in the facilities and a pitch and anode quality monitoring program primarily account for achieving of the objectives established in the agreement.

-The 2011 annual reports and updated action plans were submitted on June 21, 2012 following the monitoring committee meeting at the Shawinigan plant and on June 27, 2012 for the Kitimat facility.
+The 2012 annual reports, updated action plans and results of the Shawinigan and Kitimat facilities were submitted following the monitoring committee meetings.
 These documents are available upon request.

-The monitoring committee was built upon the existing Public Advisory Committee (PAC) and is composed of representatives from RTA, the city of Kitimat, the British Columbia Ministry of Environment, the labour union of the Kitimat plant, the Haisla First Nations, a regional environmental non-governmental organization and Environment Canada.
+The monitoring committee was built upon the existing Public Advisory Committee (PAC) and is composed of representatives from RTA, the city of Kitimat, the British Columbia Ministry of Environment, the labour union of the Kitimat facility, the Haisla First Nations, two regional environmental non-governmental organizations and Environment Canada.

 The first meeting of the monitoring committee was held on May 6, 2009.
 The purpose of the meeting was to present RTA's annual report, select a recognized expert to conduct the verification and discuss the verification protocol.
 The second meeting was held on September 21, 2009, for the purpose of presenting the verification report and discussing the model for the public report and its content.

-The latest monitoring committee meeting was held on June 20, 2012 where RTA presented its 2011 annual report and described efforts on improving low PAH pitch mixes and challenges in reducing PAH emissions (slight increase since 2009).
+The latest monitoring committee meeting was held on June 20, 2012 where RTA presented its 2011 annual report and described efforts on improving low-PAH pitch mixes to achieve better process stability and anode consumption and challenges in reducing PAH emissions (slight increase since 2009).

 This extensive verification includes, among other things, a review of the methods and protocols for sampling and analysis, PAH emission levels, calculation of performance objectives and implementation of measures or activities provided for in the agreement.

-Rio Tinto Alcan will ensure that the recommendations resulting from the verification reports will be implemented in each of the plants.
-At this time, all recommendations have been implemented in Shawinigan and 12 out of 17 in Kitimat.
+Rio Tinto Alcan will ensure that the recommendations resulting from the verification reports will be implemented in each of the facilities.
+At this time, all recommendations have been implemented in Shawinigan and 13 out of 15 in Kitimat..